altrawan/food-recipe-api/README.md

 - **Linting:** with [ESlint](https://eslint.org/) and [Prettier](https://prettier.io/)

 ## Commands

 Running in client mode:

 ```
 npm run start
 ```

 Running in developer mode:

 ```
 npm run dev
 ```

 Testing:

 ```
 npm run test
 ```

 Linting:

 ```
 npm run lint -- --fix
 ```

 ## Environment Variables

-The environment variables can be found and modified in the ```.env``` file.
+The environment variables can be found and modified in the `.env` file.
 They come with these default values:

 ```
 # Port number
 PORT=3001

 # Setting PostgreSQL
-PGHOST='YOUR HOST'
+PG_HOST='YOUR HOST'
-PGUSER='YOUR USERNAME'
+PG_USER='YOUR USERNAME'
-PGDATABASE='YOUR DATABASE'
+PG_DATABASE='YOUR DATABASE'
-PGPASSWORD='YOUR PASSWORD'
+PG_PASSWORD='YOUR PASSWORD'
-PGPORT=5432
+PG_PORT=5432

 # JWT
 # JWT secret key